autonity/docs.autonity.org/concepts/system-model/index.md

 #### Request

 User interactions with contracts originate in the external environment and are always initiated by an external user - i.e. an EOA.
 They are received at the Autonity System boundary as an RPC to an Autonity Go Client.
 Requests adhere to the REST constraints for Web service design and are stateless and self-contained, the JSON-RPC request object containing all necessary parameters.
-Requests use the [JSON-RPC 2.0 Specification <i class='fas fa-external-link-alt'></i>](https://www.jsonrpc.org/specification) protocol.
+Requests use the [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification) protocol.
 On-chain contract interactions between smart contracts are by contract logic invoking [message calls](/concepts/system-model/#message-call).

 #### Transactions and calls

 The on-chain operation resulting from a [request](/concepts/system-model/#request) message may be a [transaction](/concepts/system-model/#transaction-1) or a [call](/concepts/system-model/#call-1):

 - a write operation executed by a *transaction* passing in parameters.
 This executes and records transaction outcome in state.
 It is made by a Web3  'sendTransaction' to a contract function that results in a change to contract state.
 As such, a *transaction* represents a valid arc between two states (See Ethereum Yellow Paper, [2.
-The Blockchain Paradigm <i class='fas fa-external-link-alt'></i>](https://ethereum.github.io/yellowpaper/paper.pdf)).
+The Blockchain Paradigm](https://ethereum.github.io/yellowpaper/paper.pdf)).
 A processed transaction is recorded in a block in the distributed ledger
 - a read-only operation executed by a *call* passing in parameters.
 This simulates an outcome without recording it in state and may be by a Web3 'call' to a contract function that returns a result according to parameters passed in, or by a call to a read-only contract function

 While both are signed by the EOA and execute contract functions there are important distinctions: